Sheaffy/node-red-contrib-monzo/README.md

 # node-red-contrib-monzo

-### This is a node-red package that will allow you to retrive information from monzo. (this is not an official node developed by monzo)
+### This is a node-red package that will allow you to retrieve information from monzo. (this is not an official node developed by monzo)

 Please Note - Monzo is a bank that is currently only available for UK residents.